 - court records

-- The police lacked probable cause to suspect the defendant of DUI;
+- The police lacked probable cause to arrest you for DUI;

 - The police made errors while administering the field sobriety tests;